Why Mesquite ?

 3. It helps prevent deforestation by providing a value to standing trees.
 In Argentina 1 million acres of native forests where mesquite grows have been bulldozed to plant soybeans.
 Your purchase of mesquite flour stimulates the demand for products that only come from live trees.

 4. Mesquite is perhaps the worlds most heat tolerant nitrogen fixing food plant.

 Mesquite growing native on the floor of Death Valley California, the hottest place on earth(note man lower right)

 5. It makes awesome delicacies when its natural sugar and chocolatey- cinnamon aroma and flavor is combined with chocolate, fruits and dulce de leche ice cream.

 Chocolate-mesquite four-less cake at Rick Bayless's Topolobampo Restaurant in Chicago.

 Gluten free mesquite chocolate cookie at Jane's on Fillmore in San Francisco

 Gluten free waffles with mesquite (left-2 tablespoons mesquite/cup) and without (right)

-Peter Felker, Casa de Mesquite partner and scientist with more than 40 years and 50 scientific publications on food science, genetics and soil aspects of mesquite, holder of U. S. Army Bronze Star for work as a conscientious objector in Agriculture in Vietnam, and partners Stefan Wypyszyk and Beth Felker, promise no short cuts in our process to eliminate rancidity factors, control seed weevils, control known human pathogens and provide optimal flavor and aroma.
+Peter Felker, Casa de Mesquite partner and scientist with more than 40 years and 50 scientific publications on food science, genetics and soil aspects of mesquite, holder of U. S. Army Bronze Star for work as a conscientious objector in Agriculture in Vietnam, promise no short cuts in our process to eliminate rancidity factors, control seed weevils, control known human pathogens and provide optimal flavor and aroma.
 We also will strive to help developing countries to develop sustainable production systems for their people.